Debt Snowball vs Avalanche Method — Which Is Better, Mathematically and Practically

 Snowball order: Credit card A → Credit card B → Personal loan → Car loan (smallest to largest balance, ignoring rates).

-Why it appeals: The first debt is eliminated quickly — usually within 1–3 months for most household budgets.
+Why it appeals: the first debt is eliminated quickly — usually within 1–3 months for most household budgets.
 The visible progress of an entire account closing creates motivation that sustains the multi-year payoff timeline.
 The "snowball" momentum is psychological more than financial.

 According to Ramsey Solutions, the method works "because personal finance is 80% behaviour and only 20% head knowledge."
 The implicit argument is that the motivational structure of the snowball outweighs the mathematical inefficiency.